The Big Island

 Wai'olena Beach Park

-On the east side of the Big Island lies the Wai'olena Beach park which spans several beaches and is the perfect location for watching a sunrise or having a picnic.
+Wai'olena Beach park located in Hilo spans several beaches and is the perfect location for watching a sunrise or having a picnic.

 Richardson Ocean Park